iansinnott/full-text-tabs-forever/readme.md

 # TODO

-- [ ] Backfill history
+- [ ] Firefox
-      Currently only new pages you visit are indexed, but we could backfill by opening every page in the browser's history that hasn't yet been indexed.
-An optional feature, but a useful one.
-- [x] Firefox
       ~~This should not be too difficult since this project was started with web extension polyfills.
 However, there is currently some chrome specific code.~~
       It appears that the APIs do not have to be rewritten to work in Firefox.
 See this PR for details: https://github.com/iansinnott/full-text-tabs-forever/pull/4
+- [ ] Backfill history
+      Currently only new pages you visit are indexed, but we could backfill by opening every page in the browser's history that hasn't yet been indexed.
+An optional feature, but a useful one.
 - [ ] Backup and sync
       As with all my wasm-sqlite projects I don't want data locked in IndexedDB.
 VLCN has great sync support so this could be relatively low-hanging fruit.
 - [ ] Integrate with [browser-gopher](https://github.com/iansinnott/browser-gopher)